ajenhl/eats/docs/source/clients.rst

 using that text, and add in appropriate TEI XML markup reference the selected entity.
 It handles creating new name markup as well as modifying existing name markup.

+Most of the JARs that this plugin requires come bundled with it.
+The exception is jsoup, available at https://jsoup.org/.
+The JAR filename specified in plugin.xml must match the actual jsoup JAR filename; this file should be placed in the EATS plugin directory.